-The partnership with FareShare is perfectly aligned with Tesco’s CSR objectives to both reduce food waste and support local communities, as the surplus food Tesco provides is redistributed by FareShare to thousands of charities and community groups across the country.
+The partnership with FareShare is a core element of Tesco’s Little Helps Sustainability Plan to both reduce food waste and support local communities and during the last eight years has redistributed more than 100 million meals to almost 20,000 charities and community groups across the UK.

-Tesco’s surplus food redistribution initially started with an opportunity in their online grocery business.
-In stores fulfilling online orders only, food cannot be reduced to clear, potentially leading to surplus.
+Tesco’s surplus food redistribution started as an opportunity with its online grocery business.
+In stores that only fulfil online orders, food cannot be reduced to clear and this leads to a lot more surplus.
 This surplus is identified daily and split between a staff shop and FareShare.
 A successful trial saw Tesco.com vans from all six online grocery stores in and around the M25 delivering food out to FareShare’s Deptford and Brighton-based Regional Centres daily.

-After maximising this opportunity, Tesco turned their attention to their ambient surplus.
-From the autumn of 2015, Tesco Grocery distribution centres began delivering surplus to FareShare regional centres.
+After maximising this opportunity, Tesco turned their attention to its ambient surplus.
+From the autumn of 2015, Tesco Grocery distribution centres began delivering surplus to FareShare Regional Centres.
 This food includes dry ambient goods like rice and pasta, tins and jars and other store cupboard essentials.

 Additionally, as and when it occurs, FareShare also receive range reset stock and discontinued lines, making best use of products which no longer have any commercial value but are still perfectly fit for human consumption.

-To help increase the volume of food reaching the FareShare network even further, Tesco have introduced FareShare to their supplier base as the recommended solution for creating social value from their surplus stock.
-This has in turn, led to new food manufacturers and producers partnering with FareShare to redistribute their surplus products, providing even more meals to people in need.
+To help increase the volume of food reaching the FareShare network, Tesco has introduced FareShare to their supplier base as the recommended solution for creating social value from their surplus stock.
+This has, in turn, led to new food manufacturers and producers partnering with FareShare to redistribute their surplus products, providing even more meals to people in need.

-Since 2012, Tesco has hosted the Neighbourhood Food Collection twice a year in partnership with FareShare and the Trussell Trust.
+Every year since 2012 Tesco has hosted the Tesco Food Collection in partnership with FareShare and the Trussell Trust.
 Working together, volunteers and Tesco staff encourage customers to donate food at collection points in Tesco stores across the country in what is now the biggest food collection in the UK.
-The Neighbourhood Food Collection allows FareShare access to long-life cupboard essentials that complement the predominantly fresh food that we get from Tesco and other food partners.
+The food is then sent back to Tesco depots where they then sort it and deliver it to all of Fareshare’s UK regional centres.
+The Food Collection provides FareShare access to long-life cupboard essentials that complement the predominantly fresh surplus food that we get from Tesco and other food partners.

-Following the success of the Neighbourhood Food Collection, Tesco have installed Permanent Collection Points (PCPs) for FareShare at over 140 stores across the country.
+Tesco has also installed Permanent Collection Points (PCPs) for FareShare at 133 stores across the country, with even more set to roll out in 2021.
 Tesco shoppers can now donate food during their shop to help feed people in need 365 days a year.

-Since our partnership began and taking into account all of their distribution channels, Tesco and their customers have provided enough food to make 16.4 million meals for vulnerable people across the country.
-Our work with Tesco demonstrates how the retailer has taken a pragmatic and pro-active approach to maximising the surplus food distribution across all parts of their operation, creating a huge social benefit to communities across the UK.
+Since our partnership began, Tesco and its customers have provided enough food to make more than 61 million meals for vulnerable people across the country.
+Our work with Tesco demonstrates how the retailer has taken a pragmatic and pro-active approach to maximise surplus food distribution across all parts of their operation, creating a huge social benefit to communities across the UK.